mhtcode/IUT/Term1_Fall_Term_1400/Basic Programming/README.md

 Course projects are in the `/Projects` directory.
 These projects are designed to give students hands-on experience with real-world programming tasks.

 - ### [Project 1: Minesweeper Game](https://github.com/mhtcode/IUT/tree/main/Term1_Fall_Term_1400/Basic%20Programming/Projects/Mini%20Project)
-  - **Description**: A mini project written in Python using Tkinter.
-It is a Minesweeper game that includes authentication, a timer, and additional features.
+  - **Description**: A mini project developed in Python using the Tkinter library.
+This Minesweeper game allows two users to play fluently.
+It features user authentication, and a countdown timer, and includes functionality for writing to files.
+The game saves the history of each user, ensuring a personalized and engaging experience.

 ### Project 2: [Project Title and Description]
 ## Exams